TiiFuchs/traefik-depcert/README.md

 ### Certificates

 You can list as many certificates to deploy as you like.
-Every certifiate entry has these options:
+Every certificate entry has these options:

 | Variable      | Description                                                                                                |
 |---------------|------------------------------------------------------------------------------------------------------------|